 How to get there ?
 Port Ghalib is located on the Red Sea coast just 3 km from Marsa Alam’s international airport (for air connections see our flights page.)
 It lies 65 km North of the town of Marsa Alam and 73 km south of the old port of El Quseir.

 If you can afford it, one can also arrive in style in one’s yacht as Port Ghalib has its’ own large marina with a harbour master and even a customs and immigration office.

-That concert is now a Marsa Alam legend but night owls can still enjoy more regular weekly entertainment on Thursday nights and into the early hours of Friday mornings at the VIP Disco club based at the Palace with the DJ playing different styles of House Music.
-Don't worry about the entry charge - it's fairly nominal.
+That concert is now a Marsa Alam legend but night owls can still enjoy more regular weekly entertainment either at the Red Club, ‘equipped with the finest sound and light systems’ and a ‘massive LED screen’, located at the Sunrise Marina Resort or you can try the VIP Disco Club based at the Palace with the DJ playing different styles of House Music.
+Don’t worry about the entry charges – they are fairly reasonable.

 For those of you who enjoy music but who are not night owls, you can also often find live music being played early in the evenings in the small square at the entrance to the Marina.

 For sporting types and the adventurous, Port Ghalib is a great base.
 There is a good diving centre and plenty of aqua sports activities including windsurfing, parasailing and jet skiing.

 Families might enjoy a trip out over the reef in the Seascope Submarine.
 It’s really just a deep hulled glass-bottomed boat but don’t tell your spouse until he or she has bought the tickets !
 You should be able to see plenty of colourful fish, beautiful coral and often turtles and dolphins.
 Prices start from as little as 40 euro per person if you are a minimum of two.
 You can book via email@example.com.
 He can usually get you a competitive quote.
 The trip takes two hours and last time we enquired it seemed there was at least one departure daily at around midday.
 For more information see our semi-submarine excursion page.